-The Audit team arrived at Lansing Correctional on Tuesday June 18th at 8:00am to begin the onsite review of the facility.
-A meeting was held with the KDOC PREA Coordinator, Warden, Deputy Wardens, and other managerial staff for greetings and to discuss the logistics of the onsite audit.
+The Audit team arrived at NCF on Tuesday June 4, 2019 at 8:00am to begin the onsite review Norton Correctional Facility.
+A meeting was held with the KDOC PREA Coordinator, Warden, Deputy Warden, PCC, PCM and other managerial staff for greetings and to discuss the logistics of the onsite audit.
+The Warden was informed that because the lead auditor is on probationary status the interim report would be received at the facility within 60 days instead of the normal 30 days.
 The audit team was provided a conference room outside of the secured perimeter for a work space that served functionally as the work area throughout the three days during the on-site review.

 The audit team was provided with a staff and contractor list for selection of specialized staff, random staff and contractor interviews.
 An offender list by housing unit was also provided for random selection of offenders for interviews.
-Offenders were chosen at random from the offender lists for interviews.
+Offenders were chosen at random from the offender lists for random interviews.
 Targeted interviews were conducted with the offenders the facility identified as being in one of the below categories.
 All offenders were interviewed with the random offender interview questions.
 Additionally, the audit team was provided with a list of offenders that were identified as one of the following categories: